Omega-Mu-Gamma-Studio/BlockBeats/README.md

 # 🎵 BlockBeats

-Drag-and-drop music theory & production, taught the same way Java-Chan and GateLab teach code and circuits: **See It Work → See It Break → You Try**, with a Behind-The-Scenes view that shows what's really happening under the hood — except here, "under the hood" is a real DAW (piano roll, waveform, effect chain), not a debugger.
+Drag-and-drop music theory & production for total beginners, taught by twin mascots who explain everything through two opposing lenses — **Feel** and **Logic** — so every concept lands twice, two different ways, before you're asked to try it yourself.

 BlockBeats teaches the *whole* song: rhythm, bass, harmony, melody, arrangement, **and** production/mixing.
 It's not a music-theory quiz app — it's meant to take someone from "what's a beat" to "I mixed a track," using blocks instead of a mouse-and-plugin DAW.
+No sheet music, no exam-style theory — the whole point is that someone with zero background can open this and have fun.

 Part of the Omega Mu Gamma Studio suite.